The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

-Metro de Paris is a rapid transit metro system serving the capital city of Paris within the Île-de-France region, France.
-It is the second busiest metro system in Europe, the first being Moscow's Metro.
 It is reputed as one of the best transport systems in terms of service density, frequency and safety.
-It was officially inaugurated in July 1990 and has a daily ridership of approximately 4.5 million people.
+It has a daily ridership of approximately 7 million people.

-Fulgence Bienvenüe, a renowned French civil engineer, designed the Parisian Metro to serve the city’s traffic needs in April 1896.
+Renowned French civil engineer Fulgence Bienvenüe designed the Parisian Metro to serve the city’s traffic needs in April 1896.
 Compagnie de Chemin de Fer Metropolitan won the construction bid for the project in July 1897, competing with five bidders.

 The construction began in November 1898.
 The first line of the metro, named Porte Maillot-Porte de Vincennes, was inaugurated on 19 July 1900.
-The proposed ten lines (Line 1 to Line 9) of the route were completed by 1920.
+The proposed ten lines (corresponding to today’s lines 1 to 9) of the route were completed by 1920.

-Société du chemin de fer électrique souterrain Nord-Sud de Paris (the Paris North-South Underground Electrical Railway Company) won a concession to build three lines in January 1904.
-These lines were completed by 1930s.
+Société du chemin de fer électrique souterrain Nord-Sud de Paris (the Paris North-South Underground Electrical Railway Company) won a concession to build three lines in January 1904, which were completed by the 1930s.

-Paris’s Metro currently has 16 lines.
-Line 1 is a 16.5km stretch running from La Défense-Grande Arche to Château de Vincennes, with 25 stations in between.
-In November 2011 a driverless, fully automated train was inaugurated on this line.
-Full automation of Line 1 is currently underway, with completion scheduled for December 2012.
+Paris’s Metro currently serves 16 lines.
+Line 1 is a 16.5km stretch running from La Défense-Grande Arche to Château de Vincennes, with 25 stations in-between.
+In November 2011, a driverless, fully automated train was inaugurated on this line and the line was fully automated in December 2012.

-Line 2 is a 12.4km semi-circular stretch between Porte Dauphine and Nation, with 32 intermediate stations.
+Line 2 is a 12.4km semi-circular stretch between Porte Dauphine and Nation stations, with 32 intermediate stations.

-Line 3 is an 11.7km stretch between Pont de Levallois-Bécon station in the western suburbs to Gallieni in the east, with 25 stations between them.
+Line 3 is an 11.7km stretch between Pont de Levallois-Bécon in the western suburbs to Gallieni in the east, with 25 stations between them.
 Line 3b is a 1.3km stretch between Gambetta and Porte des Lilas stations, with just four intermediate stations.

 Line 4 is a 10.6km stretch between Porte de Clignancourt in the north and Porte d’Orléans in the south, running through 26 intermediate stations.
-It is being extended southwards up to Mairie de Montrouge.
-Construction on the extension began in 2008 and is expected to be completed by 2012.
+It is planned for extension in two phases.
+The first phase includes the extension of line 4 southwards up to Mairie de Montrouge.
+Construction on the first phase began in 2008 and was completed in March 2013.
+The second phase includes an extension up to Bagneux.
+Construction of the second phase is expected to complete by 2022.

-Line 5 is a 14.6km stretch between Place d’Italie and Bobigny-la Folie, with 22 intermediate stations.
-An extension is being planned from Place d'Italie to Place de Rungis.
+Line 5 is a 14.6km stretch between Place d’Italie and Bobigny-la Folie with 22 intermediate stations.

-Line 6 is a 13.6km stretch between Charles de Gaulle-Étoile in the west and Nation in the east, comprising of 28 intermediate stations.
+Line 6 is a 13.6km stretch between Charles de Gaulle-Étoile in the west and Nation in the east, comprising 28 intermediate stations.

 Line 11 is a 6.3km stretch between Mairie Les Lilas in the north-east of the city to Châtelet in the centre of Paris, with 13 stations.